 How have you maintained a balance between your clinical practice and your other roles as a health-tech innovator?

 I work with amazing doctors that are willing to cover for me and support me so I could do my ‘entrepreneurial’ thing.
-But I’d always come back and catch back up and cover for them too.
-I never wanted people to feel like I was like doing stuff their expense.
+But I’d always come back and catch up and cover for them too.
+I never wanted people to feel like I was doing stuff at their expense.

 You need to enlist your colleagues at work to become your champions too – you can’t just be like ‘OK, you guys, I’m out of here”.
 You need to support each other.